I graduated in 2018 with a Bachelor’s degree in Computer Science and Engineering from Vellore Institute of Technology.

 I handle writing code, setting up infrastructure, finding contributors, planning sprints and making sure we follow best practices in general.
 There’s a lot you learn working with a co-founder and running an open source community like a startup, just with no funds!

 I’ve informally collaborated with my college professors and peers on various research problems in Graph Theory, Distributed Systems and Computer Vision.
-Trying to figure out hard problems and brainstorming ideas with smarter folks is something I enjoy.
+Figuring out hard problems and brainstorming with smarter folks is something I enjoy.

 IIT Bombay - Research Intern